microsoft/ComplianceCxE/docs/playbooks/AIP2MIPResources/AIP2MIPSwitch.md

 There are three configuration elements that control whether the AIP plugin is loaded and shown in Office applications if installed, or the built-in sensitivity label user interface is displayed and used.
 These three configurations are:

+- The value "UseOfficeForLabelling" (dword) under the [HKEY\_CURRENT\_USER\Software\Microsoft\Office\16.0\Common\Security\Labels] registry key in computers running Office for Windows versions lower than 16.0.15716.0.
+Setting this value to 1 disables the plugin in all Office applications and enables built-in labeling.
+Setting it to 0 disables built-in labeling and loads the plugin if installed.
+This setting has no effect on versions of Office 16.0.15716.0 or greater.
+- The value "AIPException" (dword) under [HKEY\_CURRENT\_USER\Software\Microsoft\Office\16.0\Common\Security\Labels] registry key in computers running Office for Windows versions 16.0.15716.0 or greater.
+Setting this value to 1 forces load of the AIP plugin while disabling the built-in labeling UI if the plugin is installed.
+Setting it to 0 or not configuring it disables built-in labeling and loads the plugin if installed.
+This setting has no effect on versions of Office lower than 16.0.15716.0.
 - The add-in load controls in the Windows registry for the plugin corresponding to each Office application.
 The Office add-in load controls are documented [here](https://learn.microsoft.com/en-US/microsoft-365/troubleshoot/group-policy/office-add-in-not-loaded).
-The identifiers for each of the addins to use as per the guidance in the document linked above are as follows:
+Identifiers for each of the addins to use as per the guidance in the document linked above are as follows:

  | **Application** | **ProgID** |
  | --- | --- |